-It is much easier to sell to a prospect once you get them to call or come in to your store.
-As I said in Chapter 2: Two-Step Marketing, Step 1 is getting them interested; Step 2 is having them speak to a representative to get all the details.
-So there you have it - postcards are effective and cost-efficient, and I have shown you why.
+It is much easier to sell to a prospect once you get them to call (or come in to your store).
+As I said in Chapter 2: Two-Step Marketing, step one is getting them interested; step two is having them speak to a representative to get all the details.

+So there you have it - postcards are effective and costefficient, and I have shown you why.
 With that as our base, we can now move on to crafting the perfect mailing list for your business!